Tainted\\Coders

 When your CPU fetches data from memory and puts it into the cache it does so in a fixed block called a "cache line".
 Common cache line sizes range from 32 to 512 bytes, with 64 bytes being a prevalent choice in modern CPUs.

 Your CPU will grab the whole cache line, even if only a portion of the data is actually needed.
-In doing so your CPU is guessing that things you store together in memory are likely to be accessed together (spatial locality).

-So our cache lines might look like:
+So we can imagine that currently our cache lines look like:

 Cache Line 1: [Points1, Position1]